-- What is the provision in the Labour Act regarding provident fund, allowance and insurance?
+- What is the provision in the Labour Act regarding the provident fund, allowance and insurance?

 According to Sections 52, 53, 54 and 55 of the Labour Act, a total of 20% (10 percent from the employee and 10 percent from the employer) provident fund should be deducted.

-Also, employer shall provide a gratuity of 8.33% of basic salary, minimum Rs 1 lakh for medical treatment and Rs 7 lakh for accident insurance.
+Also, an employer shall provide a gratuity of 8.33% of the basic salary, a minimum of Rs 1 lakh for medical treatment and Rs 7 lakh for accident insurance.